pcyin/pytorch_basic_nmt/README.md

 To start training and evaluation, simply run `data/train.sh`.
 After training and decoding, we call the official evaluation script `multi-bleu.perl` to compute the corpus-level BLEU score of the decoding results against the gold-standard.

+### License

+This work is licensed under a Creative Commons Attribution 4.0 International License.